zenparsing/straylight/README.md

 </script>
 ```

 That should give you an idea of what Straylight is all about.
-Now let's take a look at what else we can do with these templates.
+Now, let's take a look at what else we can do with templates.

+&#x1f680;

-*From here on, we'll skip the HTML examples and just show javascript.*
+*From here on, we'll skip the HTML examples and just show Javascript.*

 ### Nested Templates